hyperaudio/hyperaudio-lite/README.md

 <h5 data-m="214800">What kind of help is available for people to manage their own data?</h5>
 ```

-We see that a Hypertranscript is really just HTML, this helps keep it:
+We can see that a Hypertranscript is really just HTML, this helps keep it:

 * :clap: extensible
 * :clap: accessible
 * :clap: readable

-###How to make a Hypertranscript
+### How to make a Hypertranscript

 One way is to use the [Hyperaudio Converter](https://hyperaud.io/converter/)